nvmedirect/nvmed_info/README.md

 # nvmed_info

-A user-level tool to get various information on the NVMe SSD.
+A user-level tool for obtaining various information on the NVMe SSD.

 ## Introduction